Maria (Philippine fairy tale)

 Maria is the title given to a Filipino (Tagalog language) version of Cinderella collected by Fletcher Gardner and published in The Journal of American Folklore, in 1906.
 The story is related both to the international Cinderella narrative, as well as to the motif of the calumniated wife.

+The second part of the tale refers to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.